animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 My grandma taught my mom dancing when they were younger, in Uzbekistan.
 Seeing my grandpa bedridden in the hospital, even before the surgery, it was obvious to me that he was losing strength, just from the sedentary confinement to bed, that the doctors put him in, in a corner of a concrete-surrounded hospital, with no natural light, nature, or fresh air.
 He would’ve benefited from some motion, out of bed and walking, outdoors, with nature, with fresh air.
 At least once a day, each day, without any grueling transits to reach such an environment.

 I really think had the hospital recommended my grandpa an organic steak/salmon-only diet, and nothing more, they possibly could’ve saved his main artery from being blocked, without a surgery.
 Then no stents would be put into his healthier narrow arteries, no damaged kidneys, no grueling transit to heart doctor.
 Just physical therapy and rehabilitation.
 And maybe many more years, living beyond my grandma.
-- The idea that red meat causes anything, has never been investigated in the context of organic, grass fed, grass-finished, and wild-caught meat, exclusive.
-High quality medicine that 2.4 million years in the Ice Age should give nutritionists some hint to, and cheaper than the entire benzo industry.
-- Inorganic factory-sourced industries aren’t sufficiently out-competed by their ethical organic, counterparts, which is unethical both to the animals and the people eating them.
-Living on a grassy pasture with other cows is a good life and not inhumane.
-- This diet, of organic, grass fed, grass-finished steak and wild-caught salmon, probably, would've cured my grandma's diabetes.
-- I haven't found any risks like mercury poisoning to be an issue, but that's why latitudinal studies are needed.
-I didn't eat more than one fillet of salmon per day usually.
-Often fresh rather than frozen, almost always wild-caught rather than farmed, with no other interacting chemicals, besides allowing myself salt and black pepper.
-- A proper nutrition study that investigates interacting chemicals, requires a combinatorially intractable number of control variables (and in this case, a lot of money), rarely accounted for in nutrition studies.
-This inadvertent study, longitudinally, resulted in at least 3 measured breakthrough results, across a span of 6 years, and others harder to measure objectively, on a population of me.

 She shortly outlived my grandpa, and died the same year as him **three days before** his April 16 birthday, on April 13, 2016.